 What are the best exercises for easing back pain?

-Walking: If you want to accelerate your healing time, think motion.
+Walking: If you want to accelerate your healing time, think about motion.
 Motion releases endorphins, your body’s natural pain reliever.
 Walking is a basic human motion that eases lower back pain.
 It not only releases endorphins but also pumps toxins out of the spinal discs, which are sensitive to pain.
 Walking is a great, basic exercise that we encourage our patients to do so as soon as they are able.

 Knee Pulls: While lying flat on your back, pull your right knee straight up towards your right shoulder.
 Hold it in place with your hands for 30 seconds then switch legs.
 Repeat a few times a day.
 This flexed position takes pressure off the rear joints in the lower back.
 It is a great stretch for tightened lower back muscles and ligaments.

-Additional Recommendation: In conjunction with the above exercises, apply ice to the low back.
+Additional Recommendation: In conjunction with the above exercises, apply ice to the lower back.
 Ice is best for most acute type pain.
 It has been proven to be a more effective pain blocker than heat in most cases where injury or inflammation is involved.
 Heat is more often used for chronic, non-inflammatory conditions such as arthritic degeneration.
 Ice should be applied as close to the skin as possible, but not directly on the skin.
-Twenty minutes works best to penetrate the tissue and have a pain relieving effect.
+Twenty minutes works best to penetrate the tissue and have a pain-relieving effect.

 What are the best exercises for preventing back pain?